seregatipich/kittygram/README.md

 # kittygram

-Kittygram is a simple application that allows you to browse and download cat photos.
+Kittygram is an application that allows you to browse and download cat photos.

 ## Installation